lsst-dm/dm_dev_guide/coding/python_style_guide.rst

 Python provides :py:func:`super` so that each parent class' method is only called once.

-To use :py:func:`super`, all parent classes in the chain (also called the Method Resolution Order") need to use :py:func:`super` otherwise the chain gets interrupted.
+To use :py:func:`super`, all parent classes in the chain (also called the Method Resolution Order) need to use :py:func:`super` otherwise the chain gets interrupted.
 Other subtleties have been noted in `an article by James Knight <https://fuhm.net/super-harmful/>`__:

-- Never call super with anything but the exact arguments you received, unless you really know what you're doing.
+- Never call :py:func:`super` with anything but the exact arguments you received, unless you really know what you're doing.
-- When you use it on methods whose acceptable arguments can be altered on a subclass via addition of more optional arguments, always accept ``*args, **kw``, and call ``super`` like ``super(MyClass, self).currentmethod(alltheargsideclared, *args, **kwargs)``.
+- When you use it on methods whose acceptable arguments can be altered on a subclass via addition of more optional arguments, always accept ``*args, **kw``, and call :py:func:`super` like ``super(MyClass, self).currentmethod(alltheargsideclared, *args, **kwargs)``.
   If you don't do this, forbid addition of optional arguments in subclasses.
 - Never use positional arguments in ``__init__`` or ``__new__``.
   Always use keyword args, and always call them as keywords, and always pass all keywords on to :py:func:`super`.

-For guidance on successfully using :py:func:`super`, see Raymond Hettinger's article `Super Considered Super! <https://rhettinger.wordpress.com/2011/05/26/super-considered-super/>`__.
+For guidance on successfully using :py:func:`super`, see Raymond Hettinger's article `Super Considered Super! <https://rhettinger.wordpress.com/2011/05/26/super-considered-super/>`__

 .. _style-guide-py-comparisons: